myDevicesIoT/cayenne-docs/docs/SUPPORTEDHARDWARE.md

 You’re done!
 You can now add the VCNL4000 to your dashboard.

 ###### Step 5
 Copy & paste the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-Arduino/blob/master/examples/Sensors/VCNL4000/VCNL4000.ino" target="_blank">sketch file</a> into your Arduino IDE.
-Remember to use your authentication token.
+Remember to use your MQTT Credentials.

 #### TSL2561